 Trusted resources then?

 A more ethically plausible way for people to get their crypto is covert mining.
 In a recent post on securelist.com the author analyzes a whole bunch of Android apps that have a XMR miner hidden in them.
-Some of the apps will request administrator permissions so that they cannot be uninstalled and while they don’t steal crypto, some will literally mine so heavily that the phone eventually collapses.
+Some of the apps will request administrator permissions so that they cannot be uninstalled and while they don’t steal crypto, some will just mine until your phone collapses.

 And then there’s the cherry on top: If you know your ways well you can hijack corporate resources.
 Here csoonline.com reports how the financial impact shoots up if a crypto miner in a datacenter goes undetected up to the point where the mining starts damaging the hardware.